ANFA League Cup

-The ANFA National League Cup or Nepal National League Cup is a knockout association football competition in men's domestic Nepalese football.
-It is organised by the All Nepal Football Association, and serves as a qualification tournament for the Asian Cup Winners' Cup.
+The ANFA National League Cup or Nepal National League Cup was a knockout football competition in men's domestic Nepalese football.
+It was organised by the All Nepal Football Association and served as a qualification tournament for the Asian Cup Winners' Cup.
 After the 1999 edition, the National League Cup was postponed indefinitely.
 Since then, the Khukuri Gold Cup attempted to revive the format, with the 2004 season seeing 425 clubs participating in the cup tournament.